ruhlmcu/Intro-To-AR-using-ARFoundation/REAME.md

 This lesson relies on 3rd party tutorials to support the installation process rather than repeat the instructions here.
 This will not be a common practice in this course, however, there are excellent installation tutorials already available from the software companies

-### Install Unity
+### Install Unity Hub and Unity Editor

-Step one is to install the Unity Hub software.
+Step one is to install the Unity Hub and Unity Editor software.

-From Unity:
+#### What:

+>The Unity Hub and Unity Editor are software components supplied by Unity Technologies.

->"The Unity Hub is a management tool that you can use to manage all of your Unity Projects and installations.
-Use the Hub to manage multiple installations of the Unity Editor along with their associated components, create new Projects, and open existing Projects."
+>The Unity Hub is a management tool for managing Unity Projects and installations.
+The Hub can manage multiple installations of the Unity Editor along with their associated components, create new Projects, and open existing Projects.

-Install the Unity Hub by:
+>The Unity Editor is an Interactive Development Environment (IDE) giving users the ability to create games and experiences in both 2D and 3D.
+In addition it provides access to Unity's scripting API using C#.

+#### Why

+Notes:

+- You will need a Unity Account to complete this task.
+There is a link in the instructions
+-

-1. [selecting this link](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) and following the instructions on this page
+[Select this link](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) and follow the instructions on the Unity Manual page for installing the Unity Hub and the Unity Editor.

 ### Install Xcode

+1. [Select this link](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) and follow the instructions on the Unity Manual page for installing the Unity Hub.

 ### Install Android SDK

+1. [Select this link](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) and follow the instructions on the Unity Manual page for installing the Unity Hub.

 ### Install Visual Studio Code

+1. [Select this link](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) and follow the instructions on the Unity Manual page for installing the Unity Hub.

 ### Configure Unity3D